NFive/nfive.github.io/docs/nfpm/command-reference.md

 nfpm scaffold
 ```

-Scaffold can also optionally pointed to different skeleton files that are either local or remote, here are some examples:
+Scaffold can also optionally pointed to different skeleton files that will be used as the template for the new plugin:

 ```shell
 nfpm scaffold http://site.com/some.zip